adindapmhrn/data-analyst-portfolio/README.md

 ### 📏 [Stationery Store Sales Dashboard](./02_stationery_store_sales)
 **Tools:** SQL, Looker Studio
-**Skills:** Data cleaning, multi-table analysis, KPI tracking, dashboard design
+**Skills:** SQL querying, table joins, KPI calculation, dashboard design

 Performed analysis on a stationery store sales dataset consisting of multiple related tables.
 SQL was used for joins and analysis, while Looker Studio was used to visualize sales performance, product profitability, and payment methods.